austinsonger/Policy-Portal/security-architecture-and-operating-model.md

 4. Function
    * Just the application code that runs in a pre-built container

-FA strives to leverage functions as the primary building blocks for our platform because:
+<Company Placeholder> strives to leverage functions as the primary building blocks for our platform because:

 * functions deploy more quickly than containers and virtual machines
 * AWS automatically scales Lambda functions based on the number of incoming invocations